Women's suffrage in Canada: Suffrage continued

 In 1920, the Indian Act was amended to allow for "involuntary enfranchisement" for Indigenous men.
 Only certain Indigenous men were deemed worthy for enfranchisement, such as those with a university degree.
 There was a poor response to the amendment which resulted in objections from Indigenous communities, which led the amendment to be repealed.
 Voluntary enfranchisement was introduced after the amendment.
 In 1960, Parliament passed the Canada Elections Act which granted all registered "Indians" the right to vote.
 The intention behind the legislation was threefold.
 The first factor being that the Canadian government did not want to mirror the actions of the American government in denying African-Americans the right to vote.
 Secondly, the newly introduced Canadian Bill of Rights made reference to non-discrimination (prior to the Canadian Charter of Rights and Freedoms).
 Finally, this was seen as a step towards decolonization and increased autonomy for Indigenous communities.

-As well, until 1985, a First Nations woman marrying a non-First Nations man was automatically enfranchised, as were any children that she may bear.
-Prior to 1985 this also meant that she her children would lose their official "Indian" status, including the rights to live on a First Nations reserve, although a First Nations man did not lose his status in this way.
-Once Indigenous peoples became enfranchised, and removed from coverage of the Indian Act, they were granted rights identical to that of other Canadian citizens.
+As well, until 1985, a First Nations woman marrying a man with the vote (i.e. a non-First Nations man or a non-Asian man) was automatically enfranchised, as were any children that she bore.
+This also meant that she and her children would lose their official "Indian" status, including the rights to live on a First Nations reserve, although a First Nations man did not lose his status in this way, when marrying a non-First Nations woman.

+Once Indigenous peoples became enfranchised and removed from coverage of the Indian Act, they were granted rights identical to that of other Canadian citizens.